uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 #### AzDO resources created with a project by default

 A new created project in Azure Devops automatically generates a repository labeled as <i>&lt;name of project&gt;</i> (if repository feature is enabled) and a default team labeled as <i>&lt;name of project&gt; Team</i>.
 This is by design and can't be suppressed.

-> [!NOTE]
-> It is best practice not to use these default resources and therefore, it is not necessary to import these resources to Terraform state.
-Instead, it is recommended to deactivate the repository and not use the team.

-If these resources should or need to be used anyway, they can only be managed if they are imported.
+If these resources should or need to be used, they can only be managed if they are imported.
 The 'project' module provides explicit outputs to use as import sources.

+> [!TIP]
+> It is best practice not to use the default resources and therefore, it is not necessary to import these resources to Terraform state.
+Instead, it is recommended to disable the repository manually and not use the team.

 ##### Import: Team & Git Repository